 Dorothy Kerper Monnelly speaks for the landscape through her photographs and also through her conservation advocacy.
-Her many years living in the midst of the Massachusetts Great Marsh culminated in the 2006 publication of her critically acclaimed book of black and white landscapes, "Between Land and Sea: The Great Marsh" (George Braziller Inc.).
-The book won praise from both the fine art and conservation communities, and the large-format black and white photographic essay has introduced many to the unique beauty of a fragile landscape and rich ecosystem.
-In For My Daughters, her second book, Monnelly pairs her photographs of the natural world with her mother's poetry, creating a dialog between photo and poem, mother and daughter, time and place.
+Her award-winning marsh photography culminated in the publications of her critically acclaimed book of black and white landscapes.
+Between Land and Sea: The Great Marsh (George Braziller Inc., 2006).
+The book won praise from both the fine art and conservation communities, and the large-format black and white photographic essay has introduced many to the unique beauty of that fragile landscape and rich ecosystem.
+In addition Monnelly has photographed extensively in the lava fields of Hawaii, the California desert, in Iceland, and in Maine, where she was artist-in-residence at Acadia National Park.

 Legendary naturalist Edward O. Wilson called Monnelly "the Ansel Adams of the wetlands."
 In her introduction to the Great Marsh book, Jeanne Falk Adams, former CEO of the Ansel Adams Gallery,writes: "I find myself responding emotionally and know the photographs touched me... there is a difference between being clever and being great."
 Ipswich resident and renowned author John Updike commented, "Your photos are just lovely, and the marshes are a noble subject."

 "She shows me the uncommon in the common, the extraordinary in the ordinary, the universe in the pattern." –Thoreau scholar J.Parker Huber

-"As a photographer, Monnelly has a rare sense and perception of what I think of as the thoroughness of place, knowing the Great Marsh and its nuances intimately, much as did Ansel Adams the Sierra Nevada and his beloved Yosemite National Park.”—Jeanne Falk Adams.
-Ansel Adams Gallery
+"As a photographer, Monnelly has a rare sense and perception of what I think of as the thoroughness of place, knowing the Great Marsh and its nuances intimately, much as did Ansel Adams the Sierra Nevada and his beloved Yosemite National Park." –Jeanne Falk Adams, Ansel Adams Gallery